 Restaurants at Asara

-There are a variety of eating options available at Asara.
-For fine dining there is the Mise en Place Restaurant.
-The popular Sansibar lounge has amazing views and offer a variety of dishes from burgers, salmon and steaks to excellent wood fired pizza.
+There is a variety of eating options available at Asara.
+For fine dining, there is the Mise en Place Restaurant.
+The popular Sansibar lounge has amazing views and offers a variety of dishes from burgers, salmon, and steaks to excellent wood-fired pizza.

 Award winning Asara 5 star hotel very highly rated, heated pool, spa treatments